Spring Lawn Prep

 Rake up leaves and debris (but wait until the ground is dry to avoid making it uneven).

 Aerate to Liberate

-If you live in the western half of the US, increase absorption and percolation by treating your soil with exiGrow to liberate the hardened mineral salts.
+If you live in the western half of the US with alkaline soil, increase absorption and percolation by treating your soil with exiGrow to liberate the hardened mineral salts and open the soil to better absorb water, air, and nutrients.
 If you have acidic soil, consider traditional core aeration, Humic Organic Pellets, and lime to raise pH.

 Prevent weeds by applying a pre-emergent herbicide (you’ll want to reapply in about 3 months).
 If the weeds have already popped, quickly spot treat them with Zero Bull WeedKiller - glyphosate-free and 100X more powerful than common acid-based desiccants.